rishavraj18/DotNetInterviewQuestions/ArchitecturalQuesions.md

 #### Rate limiting:

+* ASP.NET Core provides built-in rate limiting using fixed, sliding, and token bucket algorithms starting from .NET 7.
+* For distributed systems, rate limiting should be enforced at API Gateway or using Redis.
+* 429 Too Many Requests is returned when the limit is exceeded.
 * Restricts the number of requests per client/IP/token in a given time window
 * It is applied at CDN / API Gateway level (first line of defense), Sometimes also inside ASP.NET Core (AddRateLimiter)
 * Prevents abuse, brute-force attacks, and API overuse and Protects backend resources